Alex Goldhoorn

 My first serious Java work was in 2001, during an internship at the University of Groningen — part of my HBO ICT study.
 I used IntelliJ IDEA, which had just launched that January as an Early Access Program — pre-release builds were always free.

-What made IDEA different wasn't just that it had completion — Visual Studio already did.
+What made IDEA different was not just that it had code completion — Visual Studio already did.
 It was that Java intelligence was built in from day one: three completion modes (by name, expected type or class name), refactoring as a first-class feature, imports resolved automatically.
 You typed list. and it offered every method on that type.
 It was programmatic: no magic, just a very well-indexed knowledge of the language and your context.

 The Copilot Moment